Mario Praz: Life and writings

 Praz was a well-respected Italian-born art critic and scholar of the English language.
 He taught Italian Studies at the Victoria University of Manchester between 1932 and 1934.
 He then went on to teach English Literature at the University of Rome from 1934, until he retired in 1966.
-In 1962, he became a honorary Knight Commander of the Order of the British Empire.
+In 1962, he became an honorary Knight Commander of the Order of the British Empire.
 Though Praz is perhaps best known for his writings in the English literary field, he has made strong contributions to the concepts, writings and perception of both interior design and interior decoration.
 The concepts that were presented in his The Romantic Agony have been shaped into his design and art criticism.
 This writing style has been successfully employed in Praz's two most noteworthy design books, The House of Life and An Illustrated History in Interior Design.
 These works highlight his theories of the interiority of a space, and reveal his concepts of how a person inhabits the interior and how they shape it to make it their own.
 His ground-breaking work Studies in seventeenth-century imagery, first published in 1939 and reissued many times since, is one of the first attempts to produce a systematic catalogue and analysis of the early modern allegorical genres of the emblem and the personal device.